cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-06-07-some-things-to-remember-before-acting-pretentiously.md

 I replied:
 _"I would like to get some sort of recognition for my contributions... maybe to be known as an expert in something, someone who is consulted and listened to before important decisions are made."_
 Now that I think about it, I realize my answer was both bold and pretentious.
-But then things got even worse.
+But things went even worse.
 Immediately after, I was asked:
 _"So, what do you really want?
 Is it the act of achieving something extraordinary (like winning the Nobel Prize), or the recognition that comes with it?"_
 My answer was something like the following: